 Are 404 pages bad?

-While 404 pages are a very normal, every day expereince on the web, they can be very disruptive for a users browsing experience.
+While 404 pages are a very normal, everyday experience on the web, they can be very disruptive for a user’s browsing experience.
 Imagine if you are looking to purchase a gift for a close friend.
 You browse the web, looking for ideas – maybe checking a review or two.
 After a little surfing, you stumble across a blogger who seems to be reviewing the perfect gift for your friend!

 They have a link to a store that claims to sell the item that will delight them.
 You are just about to become the planet’s greatest ever buddy by purchasing the perfect, most considerate gift.
 You click the link.

-Imagine the dissapointment if you end up not on the purchase page, but instead on a 404 page with no way of purchasing your friend’s dream gift – thats a bad experince for you, and also a bad experience for the owner of the website who has just lost a sale!
+Imagine the disappointment if you end up not on the purchase page, but instead on a 404 page with no way of purchasing your friend’s dream gift – that’s a bad experience for you, and also a bad experience for the owner of the website who has just lost a sale!

 How do 404’s happen?

 There are three main ways that 404’s occur: